Monday, December 31, 2007

 We had a friendly visit not too long ago with Andy Stern, the Service Employees International Union President and perhaps the most successful modern labor leader.
 He is a shrewd man, but his main message seemed to be that union salvation lies in America adopting the work rules and income redistribution of Europe.
 He says companies need to pass their health-care costs onto government, meaning taxpayers.
 And while he recognizes that unions can't secede from the global economy, the trade rules need to be changed -- that is, restricted or managed -- so that the pace of change is less disruptive and wealth more equally shared.

 With Democrats now running Congress, and ahead in the Presidential polls, Mr. Stern and his union mates are closer than they've been in decades to seeing that agenda implemented.
 But they also reveal their own lack of faith in the appeal of unions when they support a ban on secret-ballot elections at work sites.
-And of course they still benefit -- unlike anyone else in American politics --
+And of course they still benefit -- unlike anyone else in American politics -- from being able to coerce the payment of dues.

 The larger irony is that Europe is now learning the hard way that Mr. Stern's "social contract" is itself deeply flawed.
 French President Nicolas Sarkozy was elected this year in part because he acknowledged that even France can't sustain the French model any longer.
 Health-care expenses represent a huge chunk of the tax burden in France, where restrictive work rules and such union demands as the 35-hour week have led to far higher joblessness and far less prosperity than in the U.S.